Home Security Tips Security Cameras Security Systems

 Remote Attacks

-More typical for a homeowner, a remote attack entails a hacker locating a network vulnerability to gain entry.
-Your security camera’s online video feed could fall victim to the aforementioned credential stuffing, in which your camera and router have shared passwords subject to a previous data breach.
+Your security camera’s online video feed could fall victim to the aforementioned credential stuffing, for instance, if your camera and router have shared passwords linked to a previous data breach.

 Local Attacks

-Homeowners could install a CCTV system if they have a larger property requiring more than five cameras.
-A hacker can spoof the consumer’s router with a duplicate wireless signal and IP address indicating a trusted host.
+However, a hacker can spoof the consumer’s router with a duplicate wireless signal and IP address indicating a trusted host.
 Thinking it’s safe, the consumer connects by default.

 Distributed Denial of Service (DDoS) Attacks

 Hackers also like to infect connected devices by hijacking them for use in a botnet environment.
-Aimed at slowing down your camera’s functionality, connectivity and power, a DDoS attack cripples online service by crowding it with traffic from various other sources.
+Aimed at slowing down your camera’s functionality, connectivity, and power, a DDoS attack cripples online service by crowding it with traffic from various other sources.

 Password Protection